The BEL-FMD project

 The European/International FMD Registry and Initiative also provides the scientific committee responsible for updating and translating of the medical information available on this website, in collaboration with the European patient network Euro-FMD.

 If you would like to read more information on the European/International FMD Registry and see details of the participating centres, consult this article from “Hypertension” 2016 !
+An updated list of participating centres will be posted soon on this website.

 If you would like to read or download the call for participation in this European FMD research initiative, click here .